bduckdev/bduckdotdev/src/app/resume/resume.md

 - Completed intensive training in modern web development in HTML, CSS, and JavaScript
 - Trained in front-end frameworks such as React with additional training in design patterns such as BEM.
-- Trained in back-end technologies including Node, Express, as well as both relational and non-relational databases.
+- Gained hands-on experience in back-end technologies including Node, Express, as well as both relational and non-relational databases.
 - Provided peer mentoring as a senior student, reinforcing mastery of front-end and back-end concepts.